ammar-tanwar/bloglearnbay/posts/what-is-a-job-ready-capstone-project-and-why-is-it-important-in-ai-and-data-science-course.md

 id: "what-is-a-job-ready-capstone-project-and-why-is-it-important-in-ai-and-data-science-course"
 tableData:
   [
-    What Is A Job-Ready Capstone Project,
+    What Is A Job-Ready Capstone Project, And Why Is It Important In AI And Data Science Course,

   ]
 ---